 1. Feed a machine learning model training input data

 2. Tag training data with a desired output.
 The model transforms the training data into text vectors – numbers that represent data features.

 3. Test your model by feeding it testing (or unseen) data.
 Algorithms are trained to associate feature vectors with tags based on manually tagged samples, then learn to make predictions when processing unseen data.

-You will, of course, need data relevant to the task at hand or the problem you’re trying to solve.
+Relevant: You will, of course, need data relevant to the task at hand or the problem you’re trying to solve.
 If your goal is to automate customer support processes, you’d use a dataset of your actual customer support data, or it would be skewed.
 If you’re training a model to analyze social media data, you’ll need a dataset from Twitter, Facebook, Instagram, or whichever site you’ll be analyzing.